zachleat/trailing-slash-guide/docs/Hosting-Providers.md

 **Legend**:

-- 🆘 Error
+- 🆘 Unexpected
 - 🟡 SEO Warning: Multiple endpoints for the same content
-- ✅ Correct
+- ✅ Correct, canonical or redirects to canonical

 ## Ignoring File Extension URLs